 Natalie Newman knew she had the drive and ambition to run her own business, but what she needed was direction and inspiration.

-Owner of Regina Nicole women’s boutique in downtown Sylva, Newman, 27, said WCU’s program was just what she was looking for.
+Owner of Natalie Nicole boutique and salon in downtown Sylva, Newman, 27, said WCU’s program was just what she was looking for.
 “When I found the entrepreneurship program, one of the things that really drew me to it was the cost of the program, the length of the program and the fact that it’s online,” she said.
 “I thought this was a degree I could use regardless of if I was going to start a business or not, to learn the ins and outs of a business.
 At the time, I thought I wanted to work in management.
 As a business owner, you do work in management.
 You do everything.
 You’re literally doing it all.”

 While an undergraduate student, Newman double majored in hospitality and tourism and in marketing, graduating from WCU in 2016.
 She earned her master’s degree in 2019, starting her retail business in 2018 while enrolled in the program.
 “It worked out perfectly, because the way the program is set up, I was able to use this business as my business plan,” Newman said.

 The program, which requires the completion of 30 credit hours, is designed with working professionals in mind.
 Taught completely online, the program allows students to continue working while pursuing their degrees, with students typically completing six credit hours of coursework per semester.
 Students who begin the program in spring or fall semesters can complete the program in five semesters.
 Students who begin in a summer term can complete the program in six.

 “I don’t think I would be where I am today if it had not been for the program.
 It just lit a fire under me and pushed me to do something different.”